-Each gospel moves us through events which occurred leading up to Jesus’ birth.
-Maronite Mass is rich in that each mass is different, there are different prayers depending on the season.
+Each of the Gospel’s moves us through events which occurred leading up to Jesus’ birth.
+The Maronite liturgy is rich in that each mass is different, there are different prayers depending on the season.
 Simply, by listening in church we are studying the Bible through not only the Gospel and Epistle readings but also the hymns that we chant.
-If we pay attention to today’s mass and mass throughout this week we will notice many hymns about Zachariah’s experience with the Angel Gabriel.

-Today’s Psalm reflects the Gospel and teaches us further about it.
+The Psalm for the Liturgy for the announcement to Zachariah reflects the Gospel and teaches us further about it.

 To the Priest Zachariah,